gilzoide/godot-lua-pluginscript/blog/3-luajit-callbacks-en.md

         -- `42 .. some_godot_string .. " some Lua string "` possible
         local str = api.godot_string_operator_plus(String(a), String(b))
-        -- LuaJIT can't be sure if data returned from a C function must -- be garbage-collected or not, since C APIs may require the -- caller to clean the memory up or not.
+        -- LuaJIT can't be sure if data returned from a C function must -- be garbage collected or not, since C APIs may require the -- caller to clean the memory up or not.
         -- Explicitly track the return in cases where we own the data, -- such as this one: in the GDNative API, when a function